matbloch/coding_quickstarter/C++/Memory Structure and Management.md

 **References**

-- object lifetime is not bound to reference (like pointer): Reference will become invalid (undefined behavior) if object is destructed
+- object lifetime is not bound to reference (like smart pointer): Reference will become invalid (undefined behavior) if object is destructed
 - `const &` to temporary: Lifetime of temporary is extended to reference